The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 image source: Wordstream blog

-This example from Muscle Republic also works well in the opposite way as the previous example.
-It uses motivation for the audience, in this case using the word 'Persistence' to make the user feel that if they simply persist towards their fitness goals they can achieve them.
+This example from Muscle Republic also works well, but in the opposite way as the previous example.
+It tries to motivate its audience, in this case using the word 'Persistence' to make the viewer feel that if they simply persist towards their fitness goals they can achieve them.

-The headline and description are also less direct, enticing the viewer to Muscle Republic's products.
+The headline and description are also less direct, enticing the viewer to visit Muscle Republic's site.